denolib/awesome-deno/README.md

 ## Tools

 - [clone](https://github.com/ekaragodin/clone) - A simple utility for the convenient clone.
-- [denoget](https://github.com/syumai/denoget) - Denoget installs executable deno script.
+- [denoget](https://github.com/syumai/denoget) - Denoget installs executable Deno script.
 - [denoify](https://github.com/garronej/denoify) - For NPM module authors that would like to support Deno but do not want to write and maintain a port.
-- [denoinit](https://github.com/syumai/deno-libs/tree/master/denoinit) - Denoinit generates useful files for deno project.
+- [denoinit](https://github.com/syumai/deno-libs/tree/master/denoinit) - Denoinit generates useful files for Deno project.
 - [denomander](https://github.com/siokas/denomander) - Deno command-line interfaces inspired from commander.js.
 - [denon](https://github.com/eliassjogreen/denon) - Like Nodemon, but for Deno.
 - [denopkg](https://github.com/denopkg/denopkg.com) - An easier way to use code from GitHub in your Deno project.